EveKaczmarek/KoikatsuModdingFacility/KoikatsuPortingGuide_Part02.md

 ![screenshot](https://user-images.githubusercontent.com/52298587/182199307-7cfca186-5db1-4b6d-84d6-456fa2e331b8.png)

-Now you can see that the model was painted in diffrent colors, that means the weights was successfully transfered from the donor model.
+Now you can see that the model was painted in different colors, which means the weights were successfully transferred from the donor model.

 ![screenshot](https://user-images.githubusercontent.com/52298587/182199555-3e727b66-cefa-4814-8183-301211d67c61.png)

-And now you can delete the original model, switch to the Pose Mode and see how it's moving.
+And now you can delete the original model, switch to Pose Mode and see how it's moving.
-If you can drag clothes by moving bones than everything is okay and you can export this model.
+If you can drag clothes by moving bones then everything is okay and you can export this model.

 ![screenshot](https://user-images.githubusercontent.com/52298587/182346113-5182902d-c3d2-4863-8996-edaa6bd76b1e.png)

-Clear your transforms befoure exporting.
+Clear your transforms before exporting.

 ![screenshot](https://user-images.githubusercontent.com/52298587/182346292-daeb54e9-dd1f-46da-92ec-b13c596fb433.png)

-And don't forget to apply the general transforms that was done before.
+And don't forget to apply the general transformations that were done before.

 ## 3. Preparing the mod